-We are very conveniently located in the very heart of the City of London.
-We are just a five minute's walk from Monument and Tower Hill tube stations.
-Fenchurch Street station is also a very short walk from our office making us easily accessible.
-We are also in close proximity of Cannon Street and Liverpool Street rail stations.
-The founder of this firm, Sushma Awtani, who is a very friendly and approachable lawyer, has 19 years of Immigration experience.
+We are very conveniently located in the very heart of London.
+We are just a five minutes' walk from Bank and Moorgate tube stations.
+The founder of this firm, Sushma Awtani, who is a very friendly and approachable lawyer, has 20 years of Immigration experience.
 She has been giving live Immigration advice on national television since March 2004 and she regularly updates herself of the latest changes in this fast evolving field.

 The UK Border Agency have listed our firm on the UKBA website amongst only a selected handful of the finest immigration firms in the UK to have been assessed as advisers to prospective sponsors.

 Awtani Immigration Solicitors are also registered with the UK Border Agency for the same-day service also known as 'Premium Service', where cases can be submitted on your behalf directly to the UK Border Agency.
 This means that you can avoid a lengthy waiting period and get a decision on the same day.

 We deal with sponsorship licences, work permits (called certificates of sponsorships), highly skilled migrants, entrepreneurs, investors, post study workers and all other categories of business immigration.